AlexNav73/CoreCraft/README.md

 }
 ```

-> `DomainModel` base constructor takes a collection of shards (which are generated from `Model.model.json`) and an `IScheduler` implementation.
+> `DomainModel` base constructor takes a collection of shards (generated from `Model.model.json`) and an `IScheduler` implementation.
 For now, we will use `SyncScheduler`.
-It just run everything in the same thread so it can be used for unit testing, as an example.
+It runs everything in the same thread, so it can be used for unit testing, for example.

 Now, we can create our model model: